 According to Genworth Financials' 2021 Cost of Care Survey, the average cost of Assisted Living in Boston is $6,442 per month, which is around 11% higher than the Massachusetts average of $5,795.
-And if compared to the national monthly average of $4,000, Boston residential care home cost is 61% higher.
+And as compared to the national monthly average of $4,000, Boston Assisted Living cost is 61% higher.

 Assisted Living rates in Boston and the surrounding suburbs depend on multiple factors, including location, level of care, apartment size, and amenities offered in each community.

-The nearest city to Boston in terms of distance is Chelsea, where the cost is $6,442, similar to the Boston average monthly assisted living cost.
+The nearest city to Boston in terms of distance is Chelsea, where Assisted Living costs around $6,442 per month, The cost is similar to the monthly median Assisted Living in Boston.
 Seniors in Winthrop pay an average of $6,442 per month, which is similar to per month what their peers pay in Boston.

 Apart from assisted living, seniors have multiple care options in Boston.
 The senior living you need depends on your required care level and medical conditions.
 For instance, if you require 24/7 medical supervision, a nursing home in Boston could be the better choice than Boston assisted living care.

 Assisted living communities in Boston are designed for seniors who need assistance with ADLs and IADLs.
 And independent living is for active older adults who can live independently.
-Thus, assisted living costs are higher than independent living in Boston and lower than more intense medical care options through Boston nursing home and memory care facilities.
+Thus, assisted living costs are higher than independent living in Boston and lower than more intense medical care options through Boston nursing home and memory care facilities in Boston.

 Senior living options with different levels of care available in Boston are: